top of page

 Once Upon a Time, I Loved Running

 I cannot stand anything heavy on my feet.
 Chunky, trendy running shoes drive me bananas.
-And historically speaking, they’re also some of the biggest contributors to running injuries.
+Historically speaking, they’re also some of the biggest contributors to running injuries.
 Thanks, Nike.
 Circa 1970.

 Why Weight Changes Everything